Prince Arthur of Connaught: Later life and death

 In 1906, by order of the King, Arthur's father invested Emperor Meiji of Japan with the Order of the Garter, as a consequence of the Anglo-Japanese Alliance.
 Following his mother's death in 1917, he inherited approximately £48,000 from her £123,000 estate.
 In 1918, he visited Tokyo and then Nagoya and was welcomed at Tsuruma Park and the Buntenkaku, and then travelled on to Kyoto.
 He left Japan as a guest aboard the Japanese battlecruiser as she voyaged from Japan to Canada.
 In 1920, Arthur succeeded Viscount Buxton as governor-general and commander-in-chief in South Africa.
 The Earl of Athlone succeeded him in these posts in 1924.
 Upon returning to Britain, Arthur became involved in a number of charitable organizations, including serving as chairman of the board of directors of Middlesex Hospital.
 Like his father, the Duke of Connaught, he was active in the Freemasons, becoming Provincial Grand Master for Berkshire in 1924.

 In May 1935, he was appointed High Steward (civic) of Reading, Berkshire, a post which had been vacant since 1910.
 One of his last public appearances was at the coronation of King George VI and Queen Elizabeth in May 1937.

-Arthur of Connaught died of stomach cancer at the age 55 on 12 September 1938 at his London home – 41 Belgrave Square, Belgravia, London.
+Arthur died of stomach cancer at the age 55 on 12 September 1938 at his London home – 41 Belgrave Square, Belgravia, London.
 His coffin was subsequently taken to the Middlesex Hospital, where Arthur had been the chairman, and his body lay-in-state in the private chapel, with nurses from the hospital keeping vigil.
 Following his funeral at St George's Chapel, Windsor, on 16 September 1938, his remains were interred in the Royal Vault, beneath St George's Chapel on 22 September 1938.
 He was later reburied privately in the Royal Burial Ground, Frogmore.
 His will was sealed in London in 1939.
 His estate was valued at £109,418 (or £4.9 million in 2022 when adjusted for inflation).
 His father, the Duke of Connaught, survived him by four years.
 Arthur's son, Alastair Windsor, who used the courtesy title Earl of MacDuff after 1917, succeeded his paternal grandfather as 2nd Duke of Connaught and Strathearn and Earl of Sussex in 1942, but died the following year.